SinaElahimanesh/Literature-Review-GPT-LectureNotes/literature-review.md

-# Literature Review on intersection of LLMs and Lecuture Notes
+# Literature Review on intersection of LLMs and Lecuture Note Generation

 This list contains a collection of papers investigating lecture notes generation with the aid of LLMs.